nselby/nselby.github.io/_posts/2016-09-16-Twitter-Tacticians-Meet-Clickbait-Writers.md

 <p>If you have concluded anything different from what he and I have concluded, and what he stated so well, you’re letting your bias show.
 Because the truth of the matter is that I don’t know what happened there, and neither do you. </p>

+<p>To people who actully work in law enforcement - to those who must show up and handle it - suicide calls are highly dangerous.
+The are also unpredictable, because they inherently involve someone unstable enough to wish they were dead, and often they look at the police as a force to abet or assit them.
+On the day this article ran, two Fort Worth officers were shot and badly injured responding to a call that sounds exactly like that to which Mader responded: <a href="http://www.nbcdfw.com/news/local/Two-Fort-Worth-Officers-Shot-393793381.html" target="_blank">a suicidal man with a gun</a>. </p>

+<p>According to NBC DFW:</p>

+<blockquote>Officers Xavier Serrano and Ray Azucena, found a person in a back bedroom unresponsive from a gunshot wound.
+They were informed that a witness to the shooting was located in a shed in the backyard, so they went to make contact with that person.<br/><br/>
+When they reached the shed, someone began shooting at the officers from inside the shed.</blockquote>

+<p>Azucena had graduated from the police academy in July - a buck rookie, shot with his training officer.</p>

+<p>So as you make pronouncements about officer behavior, ask yourself: do you know what dangers they face?
+Do you understand the dynamics of such cases?
+Do you know how officers seek to address suicidal people with weapons?
+If the answer is no, then your positive response to Mader just might be you judging that the ends actually do justify the means - something I'm certain you shout about when the cops do it.
+I'm not saying you're hypocritical.</p>

+<p>I <em>am</em> saying that you probably <a href="https://nselby.github.io/Are-You-Certain/" target="_blank">know a lot less about policing than you might think</a>.</p>

 <p>There’s a great example a retired cop tells to make the point that any story we hear is a combination of 1) new information we’re learning and 2) other information that our brains “plug in” to fill in gaps: </p>

 <blockquote>Imagine an older woman who gets on a bus and walks unsteadily over to the seat reserved for handicapped and elderly patrons.
 But when she gets there, a young man is already sitting in that seat.
 He’s listening to headphones, doesn’t meet her eyes, and he doesn’t allow her to sit in the seat. <br /><br />